scraiber/kubectl-api/README.md

 # kubectl-api

 Kubectl-api is an API based on kubectl and FastAPI.
 It is supposed to be deployed in a Kubernetes cluster, such that different services and perhaps users can make use of it for creating/configuring/deleting resources from **within** the cluster by accessing this API, where we can execute any kubectl command.
+Please find the registry [here](https://hub.docker.com/r/scraiber/kubectl-api).

 ## Installing kubectl-api in a cluster